sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/instruct/1000 - query-group-tips.md

   ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/location.png)

-- To troubleshoot locating a group's context in the document, ensure that the Page Hinting parameter is enabled, then add location information to the first prompt in a group.
+- To troubleshoot locating a group's context in the document, ensure that the Page Hinting parameter is enabled, then add location information to a prompt in a group.
 For more information about the Page Hinting parameter, see [Advanced prompt configuration](doc:prompt).

   **Location relative to page number and position on page**